 Purchase College Email Accounts

-Students who are registered for Development of a Personal Property Appraisal: Research and Analysis (PP/GJ202) and Communication of a Personal Property Appraisal: Writing the Appraisal (PP/GJ203) should activate their Purchase College email account.
+Students who are registered for Development of a Personal Property Appraisal: Research and Analysis (PP/GJ202) and Communication of a Personal Property Appraisal: Writing the Appraisal (PP/GJ203) should perform the Account Activation / Password Reset of their Purchase College email account.

 - Introduction to Personal Property Valuation (PP/GJ201)